Ubuntu Installer Not Detecting Hard Drive

 2. Open a Terminal: Go to Applications > Accessories > Terminal or use the keyboard shortcut Ctrl + Alt + T.

 4. Remove RAID Metadata: If your drive has leftover RAID configuration information, it will prevent the installer from detecting it.
-Use the command dmraid -E -r /dev/sdX, replacing X with the appropriate letter for your SATA drive (found in step 3).
-This command will clear the RAID metadata.
+Choose one of the following methods to remove that metadata (replace /dev/sdX with your actual device):

 6. Re-run the Installer: After clearing the RAID metadata, close the terminal and return to the desktop.
-Launch the Ubuntu Installer, and your SATA drive should now be detected.
+Launch the Ubuntu Installer, and your hard drive should now be detected.
 You can proceed with the installation process as usual.

 Tips to Get Ubuntu Installer to Detect Hard Drive